 Since you may not be the only interested potential buyer/renter at the visit, chit-chat is fine, but full disclosure convos are a no. No one needs to know that your husband is a cheating dog sleeping with his assistant, and you’re planning on serving him divorce papers as soon as you buy or rent this house.
 WOAH!!
 Remain focused on the property and keep your private thoughts private.

 We get it, and Sparky is part of the family; he’s been there through 2 marriages and three kids.
 He is the official 6 member of the family, YOUR FAMILY!
 Bringing pets to a visit is a bad idea for so many different reasons, no matter how well-trained they are.
 Yes, it’s Sparky’s new home too, but being considerate of the host and other visitors who may not like or be allergic to Sparky may not sit well with him in the dog world, but we humans will appreciate you for it.

 Don’t bring your unruly children.

-Don't dig thru closets or draws, simply look.
+Don’t dig thru closets or draws.
+Look.

 It’s not your home yet!
-While you have every right to look inside the closets, there is no need to try on those size 8 Christian Louboutin’s peep toe heels, they’re probably going with the owner anyway.
+While you have every right to look inside the closets, there is no need to try on those size 8 Christian Louboutin’s peep toe heels.
+They’re probably going with the owner anyway.

 Don’t ignore the number of windows and natural sunlight.

 If you need sunglasses while inside the house, that’s a great thing.
 Sunshine can always be deflected with blinds and curtains.
 Lots of natural light will save you some money down the line on your electricity bill.
-Why turn on the lights, when the sun is doing it for you?
+Why turn on the lights when the sun is doing it for you?

 Don’t forget to check out the yard and garage.